jazz-community/work-item-command-line/README.md

 Example: `@workflowAction="Stop working"`

 ### Attachments
+A pseudo parameter `@deleteAttachments` can be used to delete all attachments.
+Modes have no influence on this attribute.
+This attribute supports the value `yes`.

+Example:

+    @deleteAttachments=yes

+### Attachments
 A pseudo parameter `@attachFile` can be used to upload attachments.
 This attribute supports the modes `default` (same as) `add`, `set` and `remove`. `Set` removes all attachments, `remove` only removes attachments with the specified file path and description.

 #### Format